EdwardAngert/coderdocs/src/content/docs/main/user-guides/workspace-access/jetbrains/jetbrains-airgapped.md

+---
+title: JetBrains Gateway in an air-gapped environment
+description: >-
+  In networks that restrict access to the internet, you will need to leverage the
+version: main
+audience: developer
+---
 # JetBrains Gateway in an air-gapped environment

 In networks that restrict access to the internet, you will need to leverage the